KatherLab/swarm-learning-hpe/README.md

 ```sh
 $ sh workspace/automate_scripts/automate.sh -<build stage> -i <target host ip to share cert> -s <sentinal host ip> -w <workspace> -n <num_peers> -e <num_epochs>"
 ```
 Please observe this [README.md](workspace%2Fautomate_scripts%2FREADME.md) file for more details.
+Specific instructions are given about how to run the commands.
 All the processes are automated, so you can just run the above command and wait for the process to finish.
+If any problem occurs, please first try to find solution in [Troubleshooting.md](Troubleshooting.md).
+Then contact the maintainer of the Swarm Learning Environment and document the error in the Troubleshooting.md file.
 ### Running Swarm Learning Nodes
 To run a Swarm Network node -> Swarm SWOP Node -> Swarm SWCI node, observe the following commands:
 - To run a Swarm Network (or sentinel) node: